oowekyala/intellij-javacc/README.md

 # JavaCC and JJTree plugin for IntelliJ IDEA

-Comprehensive support for the [JavaCC](https://github.com/javacc/javacc) parser generator.
+Offers comprehensive language support for the [JavaCC](https://github.com/javacc/javacc) parser generator.
+Doesn't generate parsers itself yet though.
+Code insight works best when the token manager and other supporting files have already been generated.

 ![Demo GIF](/demo.gif)